rmit-s3562854-David-Ping/database-systems/README.md

 ``./generate-table-data.rb example.csv``

-Run the java application and pass in the command line argument '1'
+Compile and run the java app Derby

 ## Loading data into MongoDB